 Food Review In Business Class On Cathay Pacific’s B777-300

-Before takeoff, there were welcome drinks: orange juice, water, or a sunrise hued drink.
+Before takeoff, there were welcome drinks: orange juice, water, or a sunrise-hued drink.
 A hot towel was also offered.
-The only meal provided was breakfast which was served immediately after take-off.
-It was made up from a bread basket, fresh fruit, yoghurt and 3 choices of entrees: Poached egg, with spinach and hollondaise sauce, pork sausage, back bacon, potatoes, and baked tomatoes, or Dim sums: asparagus dumpling, seafood and kung choi dumpling, beef meatball, vegetarian glutinous rice wrapped in lotus leaf, or Halibut with bean curd sheets, mushrooms braised noodles.
-I had the poached egg which was pleasant but nothing special.
+The only meal provided was breakfast, which was served immediately after takeoff.
+It was made up of a bread basket, fresh fruit, yogurt, and 3 choices of entrees: Poached egg, with spinach and hollandaise sauce, pork sausage, back bacon, potatoes, and baked tomatoes, or Dim sums: asparagus dumpling, seafood, and Kung Choi dumpling, beef meatball, vegetarian glutinous rice wrapped in lotus leaf, or Halibut with bean curd sheets, mushrooms braised noodles.
+I had the poached egg, which was pleasant but nothing special.

 Entertainment Review In Business Class On Cathay Pacific’s B777-300

 Each Business Class seat on Cathay Pacific Boeing 777-300ER has a 15-inch (38 cm) TV screen.
-There were a selection of 100 movies, 500 TV shows, CDs, radio channels and games in 9 languages with noise-cancelling headphones.
+There was a selection of 100 movies, 500 TV shows, CDs, radio channels, and games in 9 languages with noise-canceling headphones.
 The entertainment control panel also includes a Multi-port Connector that lets you connect your own electronic devices and stream audio and video to your private TV.